-Congratulations NM architect Matt Krieger on being named a Corridor Business Journal Forty Under 40 honoree.
+Congratulations to Neumann Monson architect Matt Krieger on being named a Corridor Business Journal Forty Under 40 honoree.
 For the 16th year running, the CBJ celebrated 40 of the Corridor’s most successful young professionals who have made a significant impact in their business and community.
 The 40 recipients were selected by a committee of previous honorees.

 Matt’s profile below is as published in The Corridor Business Journal, October 19-25, 2020.

 Be good at what you enjoy doing.